venkateshdukuru/Student-Anxiety-Prediction/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-Open cmd create virtual environment
+Open terminal create virtual environment
 Activate Virtual enviroment
 run: pip install -r requirements.txt
 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.